d-najd/DB-Designer-Backend/README.md

 * java -jar .\target\umldesigner-0.0.1-SNAPSHOT.jar

 ## Docker Setup (WORK IN PROGESS)
- there is file called db_tables_uml.txt which has the infrastructure of the database, that will have to do until docker is implemented
+ there is file called db_tables_uml.txt inside the project files which has most of the infrastructure of the database, that will have to do until docker is implemented

 # Features
  - OAuth 2.0 auth (work in progress)
  - Json support (work in progress)
    - Ability to generate uml diagrams from json files
  - Mysql support (work in progress)
-   - Ability to generate uml diagrams from mysql code
+   - Ability to generate uml diagrams from sql code
+   - Ability to get sql code from a given diagram

 # Demo
  Visit https://www.postman.com/collections/e3ef56648f12f06fc6e4 to see available mappings